czeslaw-milosz/de_course_2023/homework_1/README.md

 ```
 This creates a temporary Python environment, installs the required packages, sets up the services and runs the pipeline.
 The resulting file can be viewed (after loggin in with credentials from `.env`) on MinIO available at `http://localhost:9090`.
 To shut down and remove the containers, run `make teardown`.

+The script that actually does the processing is `run_pipeline.py` available in the main directory.
+The API code is located under `api`.

 Apart from this, there is a Makefile that follows the following options:
  - `make setup` - sets up MinIO, FastAPI and Pulsar containers.
  - `make teardown` - opposite of setup.